Tareq-Ghassan/Server-Driven-UI/README.md

 Coverage reports (when enabled) will appear under `coverage/`.

 ### Implementation notes
-- DTO and model use `numberOfSteps` consistently.
+- `form.repository.ts` returns the latest form version (sorted by `version: -1`).
-- Ensure `MONGO_URI` points to a reachable MongoDB; the server will fail fast if it is missing/invalid.
+- Ensure `MONGO_URI` points to a reachable MongoDB; the server fails fast if it is missing/invalid.

 ### License
 MIT © Tareq Ghassan Abu Saleh